-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); changes in skin color; depression; nausea; new lumps or pain; swelling of the ankles, feet, or body; trouble urinating; unusual bruising or bleeding; vomiting; weight gain; for men, frequent or persistent erections; for women, acne, changes in menstrual periods, deepening of the voice, hoarseness, or more hair on the face.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); changes in skin color; chest, jaw, or arm pain; confusion; depression; nausea; new lumps or pain; one-sided weakness; swelling of the ankles, feet, or body; trouble urinating; unusual bruising or bleeding; vision or speech changes; vomiting; weight gain; frequent or persistent erections; acne, changes in menstrual periods, deepening of the voice, hoarseness, or more hair on the face.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.